vidaalhe90/tcpl2ed-solutions/README.md

 # tcpl2ed-solutions

-The C Programming Language, 2nd edition - Solved Exercises
+This repository contains my proposed solutions to the exercises listed in "The C Programming Language", 2nd edition by Ritchie & Kernighan.